clinicedc/edc-consent/README.md

 If a consent for this subject_identifier cannot be found that matches the `ConsentType` a `NotConsentedError` is raised.

+## Specimen Consent
+A participant may consent to the study but not agree to have specimens stored long term.
+A specimen consent is administered separately to clarify the participant\'s intention.

+The specimen consent is declared using the base class `BaseSpecimenConsent`.
+This is an abridged version of `BaseConsent`.
+The specimen consent also uses the `RequiresConsentMixin` as it cannot stand alone as an ICF.
+The `RequiresConsentMixin` ensures the specimen consent is administered after the main study ICF, in this case `MyStudyConsent`.

+A specimen consent is declared in your app like this:

+        class SpecimenConsent(BaseSpecimenConsent, SampleCollectionFieldsMixin, RequiresConsentMixin,
+                              VulnerabilityFieldsMixin, AppointmentMixin, BaseUuidModel):

+        consent_model = MyStudyConsent

+        registered_subject = models.OneToOneField(RegisteredSubject, null=True)

+        objects = models.Manager()

+        history = AuditTrail()

+        class Meta:
+            app_label = 'my_app'
+            verbose_name = 'Specimen Consent'

 ## Validators

 The `ConsentAgeValidator` validates the date of birth to within a given age range, for example: